 - a Bachelor of Engineering with Honours degree

-- a Bachelor of Science degree (e.g. Computer Science and Electronic and Computer Systems)
+- a Bachelor of Science degree (e.g. Computer Science and Electronic and Computer Systems and Computer Graphics)

 - a Graduate Diploma in Science (GDipSc) in Computer Science or Electronic and Computer Systems

 Bachelor of Engineering

 Our Bachelor of Engineering with Honours BE(Hons) is a four year professional Honours degree focused on the design and implementation of real world systems, and includes an essential grounding in management skills.
 You will also develop a professional approach and learn about professional responsibilities through our Work Experience programme.